- Quand venir ?

 - Flower season: October, november, december

 There are many flowers and blooming trees throughout the year.
-However the best flowering (especially for Flamboyants) is in October-November.
+However the best flowering (especially for Flamboyants) is in October, November and December.

 It is also a period during which there are clearly fewer tourists and, contrary to popular belief, often a very beautiful blue sky, which is relatively rare in Bali...